buildkite/docker-puppeteer/README.md

 # Docker Puppeteer

-Node 8 + Puppeteer docker base image.
-Use it to add your own tools (such as a testing framework), configure any linked containers via your Docker Compose config, and run your Puppeteer scripts.
+A base image for running Puppeteer scripts.
+Add your own tools (such as Jest, Mocha, etc), link services you want to test via Docker Compose, and run your Puppeteer scripts with a headless Chromium.

 ## Usage example